 Especially in central Italy, wild boar hunting is also very popular among young hunters, who often approach this activity by hunting with their father.

 The emotions and adrenaline that the challenge to the wild boar gives rise to are unique!
-From this year, among the highly appreciated novelties by young people, here is Feeling Slug, a real gem among specialistic over and under hunting shotgun.
+Among the highly appreciated shotguns by young people, there is Feeling Slug, a real gem among specialistic over and under hunting shotgun.
 Available in 12 gauge with 55 cm steel shot barrels, black anodized aluminum alloy action and dedicated engraving, it is an extremely handy and light gun (2.5 kg), perfect for moving in cramped environments that the boar chooses as home.

-Among the smooth-bore shotguns most chosen by fresh hunters, the Affinity 3 Black Synt is where the choice goes, a magnum semiauto shotgun in black Technopolymer available in 12 and 20 gauge, with flat or step rib in many configurations and three chokes supplied, characterized by great versatility, which allows different types of hunting and find out where passion belongs with.
+Among the smooth-bore shotguns most chosen by new hunters, the Affinity 3 Black Synt is where the choice goes, a magnum semiauto shotgun in black Technopolymer available in 12 and 20 gauge, with flat or step rib in many configurations and three chokes supplied (F, M, C), characterized by great versatility, which allows different types of hunting and find out where passion belongs with.

 However, the rifled barrel is still young people’s favorite, used for ungulates hunt and big game hunt.
 An unexpected choice, which says a lot about the approach and mentality of the new hunters.